MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Using the scanner with alternative configurations

-When you use the preview version of the scanner, there are two alternative scenarios that the scanner supports where labels do not need to be configured for any conditions:
+There are two alternative scenarios that the scanner supports where labels do not need to be configured for any conditions:

 - Apply a default label to all files in a data repository.